mdditt2000/openshift-4-7/QuickStartGuide.md

 # OpenShift 3.11 Install

-OCP is installed on RHEL 7.5 on ESXi using a mutli-nic deployment
+OCP is installed on RHEL 7.5 on ESXi

 * ose-3-11-master
 * ose-3-11-node1